code-matic/opencdp-flutter-sdk/README.md

 ##### Step 4.4: Configure the Podfile

-Open the Podfile in your ios directory.
+Open the `Podfile` in your `ios` directory and configure it based on your SDK version.

-Modify your Podfile to match the structure below. **Important**: The `NotificationService` target must use the separate `open_cdp_push_extension` pod (not the main Flutter plugin), as notification service extensions cannot link against Flutter.
+---

+###### For SDK v2.0.0 and later

+The notification service extension uses a dedicated `open_cdp_push_extension` pod that doesn't depend on Flutter.
+This prevents linker errors in extension targets.

 ```ruby
 # In ios/Podfile